grafana/loki/docs/sources/clients/promtail/configuration.md

 # When true, exceeding the rate limit causes this instance of Promtail to discard
 # log lines, rather than sending them to Loki.
 When false, exceeding the rate limit
-# causes this instance of Promtail to hold off on sending the log lines.
+# causes this instance of Promtail to temporarily hold off on sending the log lines and retry later.
 [readline_rate_drop: <bool> | default = true]
 ```